 Not only was it going to be raining the day we had planned to go, but high winds were expected, which would have made for a terrible boat ride.

 Before we left, my son and I agreed to do ‘open mind’ for all food.

 He’s not a picky eater, but can at times be stubborn.
-This trip, he repeatedly did open mind and found out that his new favorite food was salmon sushi rolls!
+During this trip, he repeatedly did open his mind and found out that his new favorite delicious food was salmon sushi rolls!